 The name says it all.
 String of pearls actually looks more like a string of green peas, but the moniker is still apt.
-This small succulent is a common houseplant that is in the Aster family.
+This small succulent is a common houseplant in the Aster family.
 Succulents are easy to grow from cuttings and string of pearls is no exception.
-String of pearls plant cuttings root readily provided they have a bit of preparation and the correct medium.
+String of pearls plant cuttings will root readily, provided they have a bit of preparation and the correct medium.
 The trick is in knowing how to propagate a string of pearls plant, including when to take the cutting and how to care for the new plant.

 Rooting String of Pearls Plant Cuttings

 If you are lucky enough to have a string of pearls plant or know someone who does, it is easy to make more of this delightful succulent.
 Taking string of pearls cuttings is the easiest and fastest way to multiply your stock of this whimsical succulent.

 No matter if you are a pro or a novice, cuttings of succulents are practically foolproof ways of string of pearls propagation.
 In order to prevent most succulent cuttings from rotting before they can root, you need to let them rest before you plant, but this is not necessary when rooting string of pearls plant cuttings.